enriquepablo/terms/doc/index.rst

 Next I show a session with a Terms REPL using an empty KB and RN, to give a taste of what it looks like.
-Prededined symbols, including words but excluding punctuation, are presented in bold typeface.
+Predefined symbols, including words but excluding punctuation, are presented in bold typeface.